pouriapirz/socialGen/README.md

   ```
   > $SOCIAL_GEN_HOME/scripts/install.sh
   ```
-7. Run SocialGen to initialize the data generation process.
+7. Run SocialGen to initialize the data generation process:

 For generating data in ADM format, you simply run: